Hofls/useful-info/commands-links/windows.md

 * `Audacity` to record all the sounds that you hear in your headphones
 * `Battle Encoder Shirase` to limit resources available to the process
 * `CpuStres v2.0` to load CPU to 100%
+    * Useful to see how frontend behaves happens on slow PCs (e.g. to reproduce bugs)
 * `Sandboxie` - safely run untrusted code
     * Presets -> Block internet access
     * Run -> Boxed tools -> Windows explorer